spaceman03/Data-Science-Projects/Basic/Wine Quality/Wine Quality.md

 # Wine Quality Prediction
 ## :page_with_curl: About
 This is my repository for Wine Quality Prediction.
-I will use a random forest classifier model to predict the wine quality based on other indicators, such as pH, fixed acidity and etc.
+I used a random forest classifier model to predict the wine quality based on other indicators, such as pH, fixed acidity and etc.
 Link to Jupyter Notebook: [WineQuality.ipynb](https://github.com/spaceman03/Data-Science-Projects/blob/master/Basic/Wine%20Quality/Wine%20Quality.ipynb)

 ## :chart_with_upwards_trend: Problem Statement